r00thunter/javabitcoin/README.md

-                                                                                  Date: 08 May 2019
-#Acknowledgement
+# Acknowledgement
 We gratefully acknowledge for the assistance, cooperation, guidance and clarifications provided during the development of the Unicrypto : Bitcoin Wallet website.
 My extreme gratitude to Mr. Rahul Rastogi who guided me throughout the project.
 Without his willing disposition, spirit of accommodation, frankness, timely clarification and above all faith in us, this project could not have been completed in due time.
 His readiness to discuss all important matters at work deserves special attention.

-#About Unicrypto
+# About Unicrypto
 Unicrypto is a Decentralized Client Side Bitcoin wallet service:
  Decentralized applications (dApps) are applications that run on a P2P network of computers rather than a single computer. dApps, have existed since the advent of P2P networks.
 They are a type of software program designed to exist on the Internet in a way that is not controlled by any single entity.
 •	Decentralized applications don’t necessarily need to run on top of a blockchain network.
 BitTorrent, Popcorn Time, BitMessage, Tor, are all traditional dApps that run on a P2P network, but not on a Blockchain (which is a specific kind of P2P network).
 •	As opposed to simple smart contracts, in the classic sense of Bitcoin, that sends money from A to B, dApps have an unlimited number of participants on all sides of the market.

-#What is bitcoin?
+# What is bitcoin?
 Bitcoin is a digital currency already used all over the world.
 Unlike other currencies like Dollar and Euro, bitcoin does not exist in paper form and exist only digitally.
 It can be used as an investment opportunity or to purchase any goods similar to other currencies.
 Why use bitcoin?
 Bitcoin price has been rising since its creation and is gaining popularity which in further increases it’s value.
 Bitcoins are becoming a mainstream currency which is not controlled by the government, therefore, makes you the true owner of this asset.